drivelling-spinel/VSBCMI/HOWTO/CM8738-howto.md

        SETAUDIO.COM
        C3DMIX.COM

  3. Optionally a game to test that the card is operational.
-[Electro Man](https://www.classicdosgames.com/game/Electro_Man.html) is a small, free, easy to set up game and does not rely on DMA to play sound.
+[Electro Man](https://www.classicdosgames.com/game/Electro_Man.html) is a small, free, easy to set up game and does not rely on DMA to play sound. (_this game works with C-Media proprietary driver, but may hang when using VSBCMI_)

 ### Steps